Questions? Call our COVID-19 Response Hotline.

 Do staff and persons in your care have access to hot water and soap?

 Staff members and persons in our care have access to hot water and soap and have been directed to engage in proper and frequent handwashing techniques as one of the most effective means of preventing the spread of the virus.
 Additionally, we are encouraging individuals to practice proper hygiene and universal preventative precautions including social distancing and wearing masks wherever possible.

 Do staff and persons in your care have access to hand sanitizer?

 DOC is providing alcohol-based hand sanitizer in institution common areas for use by both staff members and persons in our care.

-What is happening at the facilities where staff have tested positive for COVID-19?
+What is happening at the facilities where PIOC have tested positive for COVID-19?

 What climate improvements have been implemented at facilities with limited movement due to positive cases?

 We have taken several actions to support persons in our care despite functioning under modified operational plans.
-These include providing two free phone calls per week, increasing canteen spending limits, and providing access to additional movies, cable channels and digital TV wherever possible at sites with modified movement.
+These have included providing two free phone calls per week, implementing video visits, increasing canteen spending limits, and providing access to additional movies, cable channels, and digital TV wherever possible.
+View our Response Efforts page for additional information.

 Are you identifying at-risk persons in your care?